We’ll make this a quick & easy read, listing the pros and cons of each weave below, so you can make an informed purchase decision.

 - Shiny appearance & sheen fades with use.

-For us at Authenticity 50 it was a no-brainer.
-We chose to go with a Percale weave because the combination of a fabulous, crisp, soft hand-feel combined with superior durability resonated with our core values.
+The Percale weave is the better choice for 95% of people.
+The primary exception is if you have very sensitive skin.
+We at Authenticity 50 chose to go with a Percale weave because the combination of a fabulous, crisp, soft hand-feel combined with superior durability resonated with our core values.
 That said, to get the best out of either weave you want to be using the highest quality cotton available - for us that meant Extra-Long Staple Supima® cotton - superior to and more expensive than Egyptian cotton - that is also grown in America.

 The breathability of our Supima® cotton contributes to improved comfort and a better night's sleep by regulating temperature in your bed.
 Many companies market Sateen sheet sets as a ‘luxury’ sheet.
 However, think about your Grandma’s super soft linens or your favorite high-end hotel’s white sheets; they are absolutely a Percale weave, with good reason!
 Percale offers you the best night’s sleep, and does so with style and substance.